mwdeshaw/Notable/README.md

 ## Features
 Notable has many features, all of which work to give the user the best experience imaginable.

-* Secure and safe user authentication that bootstraps user to prevent logout on resfresh
+#### * Secure and safe user authentication that bootstraps user to prevent logout on resfresh
 * Demo user button enables users to try the application for themselves
-* Creation of a notebook on signup, so you can instantly get started!
+#### * Creation of a notebook on signup, so you can instantly get started!
-* Ability to add notebooks, change their titles, and delete them at the touch of a button
-* Search for notebooks by title, autocomplete will show the notebooks that match your query
 * Create notes at the touch of a button.
 Wherever you are in the app, Notable will add the note to your most recent notebook
+#### * Ability to create notebooks, change their titles, and delete them at the touch of a button
+* Search for notebooks by title, autocomplete will show the notebooks that match your query
-* Edit notes with our rich-text editor, which empowers users to add inline-styling to the text of their notes
+#### * Edit notes with a rich-text editor, which empowers users to add inline-styling to the text of their notes
-* Autosaving of notes on edit, so you don't need to worry about losing your progress
 * Make a mistake or finish your to-do list?
 You can erase notes with the touch of a button
+#### * Autosaving of notes on edit, so you don't need to worry about losing your progress

 ## Requirements
 * Node ```v10.13.1```